apache/nuttx/configs/samv71-xult/README.txt

        # CONFIG_ARMV7M_ITCM is not set       : Support not yet in place
        # CONFIG_ARMV7M_DTCM is not set       : Support not yet in place

+       Stack sizes are also large to simplify the bring-up and should be tuned for better memory usages.